WeeSee/dockerized-midi2mp3-api/Readme.md

 Midi2Mp3
 ========

-REST API for converting MIDI files to MP3 audio files
+REST API for converting MIDI files to MP3 audio files.

+Upload a JSON with base64 encoded Midi data and get a JSON including the base64 encoded Mp3 file.
+All details see below.

 # Setup and run